 Solve real problems, expand your critical thinking skills, and make a difference.

-EXTD111: Product Creation for All is a seminar for first-year students curious about product development, creativity, and making a difference with technology.
+ENGR111: Product Creation for All is a joint first-year seminar and seminar for upperclasswomen for students curious about product development, creativity, and making a difference with technology.
 Apart from passing the basic skills component of the quantitative reasoning requirement, there are no pre-requisites.

 "I have been interested in merging science and community work for a long time ...
 [I] thought it was an unusual looking class that could potentially be very fun.
 It did turn out to be fun, but more than that, it turned out to a class that taught me skills I never would have otherwise learned at Wellesley."